Are Aussies a big bunch of dobbers? When it comes to potential welfare fraud, it seems the answer is a resounding yes.

 - Despite the high number of potential fraud cases being reported to Centrelink, they aren’t resulting in a significant reduction in our national welfare expenditure.

-- We all remember the Centrelink ‘fake debt’ debacle in which many Aussie welfare payment recipients were falsely accused of having a debt to repay.
+- Don’t forget about the Centrelink ‘fake debt’ debacle in which many Aussie welfare payment recipients were falsely accused of having a debt to repay.

 - It seems that just like that initiative, tip-offs about welfare cheats are having little impact.